Lukasa/lukasa.co.uk/about.md

 Alternatively, if you just want to chat or see my work, you can find me on [GitHub](https://github.com/Lukasa), or on [Twitter](https://twitter.com/Lukasaoz).

 If you're concerned about data privacy when contacting me, here's some useful information.
 I live and work in **London**, in the **United Kingdom**.
 My personal email accounts are currently managed by **Google**.
-My work email is managed by my employer, **Hewlett Packard Enterprise**.
+My work email is managed by my employer, **Apple**.
 My websites are hosted by **GitHub**.

 ### Me

 I was born in Sydney, Australia, but I moved to Melbourne when I was very young.
 I grew up in Melbourne, and spent my teenage years in Oxford, England.
 I went to university in St Andrews, Scotland.
 Now, as an adult, I'm a software engineer living in London.

 Software engineering is my dream job and what I love to do.
-I work at [Hewlett Packard Enterprise](https://www.hpe.com/uk/en/home.html) building open source HTTP software for the Python community.
-It's a fantastic job, and you'll find me doing it more often than is strictly healthy.
+I'm currently a Senior Software Engineer at Apple in London.
+My job is fantastic, and I wouldn't want to do anything else.

 In addition to programming, I love reading, watching films and television, and sports.
 I'm a huge fan of a number of sports teams, including (for my sins) the Melbourne Demons.